angular/angular/packages/compiler/design/separate_compilation.md

 injectable classes.

-If the Angular compiler option `"renderer2BackPatching"` is enabled, the compiler will generate an `angular.back-patch` module into the root output directory of the project.
+If the Angular compiler option `"renderer2BackPatching"` is enabled, the compiler will generate an `angular.ngbackpatch` module into the root output directory of the project.
 If `"generateRenderer2Factories"` is set to `true` then the default value for `"renderer2BackPatching"` is `true` and it is an error for it to be `false`. `"renderer2BackPatching"` is ignored if `"enableIvy"` is `false`.

-`angular.back-patch` exports a function per `@NgModule` for the entire application, including previously compiled libraries.
+`angular.ngbackpatch` exports a function per `@NgModule` for the entire application, including previously compiled libraries.
 The name of the function is determined by name of the imported module with all non alphanumeric character, including '`/`' and '`.`', replaced by '`_`'.